Incident Investigation: Importance, Step-by-Step Guide, Training

 Findings and Justifications

 The investigator has to describe the surface and root causes of the incident.
 In the case study, the investigator can write that the surface cause is the employee standing in the wrong place while cleaning the machine.
-The root cause, meanwhile, is the absence of lockout tagout.
+The root cause, meanwhile, is the absence of a lockout tagout.

 Recommendations and Results